 In the framework of \cite{pos_geom_2017} a positive geometry is a pair $(X,X_{\geq 0})$, where $X$ is a complex variety defined over $\mathbb{R}$ and $X_{\geq 0}$ is a semi-algebraic set inside its real points.
 In the setup of \cite{brown-dupont} one works with pairs $(X,Y)$ of complex varieties such that $Y\subset X$.
 The way to go between these two approaches is to set $Y=\partial_a X_{\geq 0}$, where $\partial_a$ denotes the algebraic boundary operator (see Section \ref{sec:posGeom} for a definition).

-The notions of positive geometries in the sense of \cite{pos_geom_2017} and of \cite{brown-dupont} are not equivalent.
+The notion of positive geometries in \cite{pos_geom_2017} and that in \cite{telen2025positivegeometrypolytopespolypols} based on \cite{brown-dupont} are not equivalent.
 For instance, a positive geometry in the sense of \cite{pos_geom_2017} is a real algebraic object, while the real numbers play no role in the framework of \cite{brown-dupont}.
 It has been an open question if there exist positive geometries in the sense of \cite{pos_geom_2017} that do not give rise to genus zero pairs of \cite{brown-dupont}.
 In Section \ref{sec:genus_one_PG} we answer this question by giving an example of a positive geometry which gives rise to a pair of genus one inspired by our results for amplituhedra.

 The guiding question of the present paper asks for the relation between the framework in \cite{brown-dupont} and the amplituhedron $\mathcal{A}_{n,k,m}(Z)$ for $m=2$ and $m=4$.
 We now describe our main results.
-On the positive side, for the cases in which the amplituhedron is known to be a positive geometry, we verify in Section \ref{sec:vanishing_genus}, that it gives rise to a genus zero pair $(\mathrm{Gr}(k,k+m),\partial_a \mathcal{A}_{n,k,m}(Z))$ (Theorem \ref{thm:m=2_k=2_has_genus_zero}).
+On the positive side, for the cases in which the amplituhedron is known to be a positive geometry, in Section \ref{sec:vanishing_genus} we give a very short proof showing that the pair $(\mathrm{Gr}(k,k+m),\partial_a \mathcal{A}_{n,k,m}(Z))$ has genus zero (Theorem \ref{thm:m=2_k=2_has_genus_zero}).
 Here $\partial_a \mathcal{A}_{n,k,m}(Z)$ denotes the algebraic boundary of the amplituhedron.
-On the negative side, for $k\geq 3$ and large enough $n$ we discover that this pair has strictly positive genus (Theorems \ref{thm:pos_genus} and \ref{thm:genus_m=4}), meaning that the amplituhedron is not, in general, a positive geometry in the sense of \cite{brown-dupont}.
+On the negative side, for $k\geq 3$ and large enough $n$ we discover that this pair has strictly positive genus (Theorems \ref{thm:pos_genus} and \ref{thm:genus_m=4}), meaning that the amplituhedron inside the Grassmannian is not, in general, a positive geometry in the sense of \cite[Definition 1.13]{telen2025positivegeometrypolytopespolypols}.